 Bowers & Wilkins 606 S2 Anniversary Edition £599 ($899, AU$1299)

 At half as much again on the price of our second system, this trio needs to represent a significant improvement in quality; and, of course, it does that – comfortably.
 We’re in the realms of serious hi-fi here.

 Rega’s legendary Planar 3 turntable has pretty much dominated this sector of the market for around 40 years now, though it has evolved over that time, of course.
 This latest iteration has improved on its predecessor in pretty much every area – and looks the part as well.
 Most important is the sound it produces, and it’s here that the Planar 3 and Elys 2 cartridge combination really shines, with terrific transparency and detail resolution combining to make for a really engaging listen.

 It’s no real surprise that the turntable enjoys impressive sonic synergy with Rega’s Brio integrated amplifier.
 This 2018 Award winner is another Rega update of a long-running favourite (the first Brio was launched in 1991).
 And this version will belt out a punchy, detailed dynamic sound with a fine sense of rhythm.
 It goes loud – and it’s thrilling.

-The Rega pairing deserves some top-quality speakers to make it sing, of course, and Bowers and Wilkins’ new 600 series provides them in the shape of the 606 standmounters.
-These £550 speakers deliver a beautifully balanced sound that complements the Rega duo beautifully.
+The Rega pairing deserves some top-quality speakers to make it sing, of course, and Bowers and Wilkins’ 606 S2 Anniversary Edition bookshelf speakers provide the ammunition.
+These speakers deliver a beautifully balanced sound that complements the Rega duo beautifully.
 Bass is tight and insightful, and the sound of this system draws the listener in like little else at this sort of money.